bluizhia/sample-personal-website/README.md

 # sample-personal-website
 a fresh sample website (this is my first official website)

-the original is to create a personal website of my own. i work mostly on data and i have no major background on web dev nor on html/css. but i actually tried learning html & css years ago for my friendster profile. but i wasn't sucessful. come 2009/2010, i tried learning it again for my tumblr profile
+the original plan is to create a personal website of my own. i work mostly on data and i have no major background on web dev nor on html/css. but i actually tried learning html & css years ago for my friendster profile. but i wasn't sucessful. come 2009/2010, i tried learning it again for my tumblr profile